 What do you think..

 Now your home work assignment this week is ..
-You can either create your own mood board or describe 5 colors (pretend you are describing them to a person who is color blind) example: White: like eating a fluffy marshmallow.
-Post your homework to the pinned post over in the the Pippin Crochet Club.. can you guess what this weeks giveaway is.
+Now pick a picture that you want to match and create your own mood board or describe 5 colors in the picture Post your homework to the pinned post over in the the Pippin Crochet Club.. can you guess what this weeks giveaway is.

 Love Pippin xoxoxo